datadays-content/datadays-content.github.io/README.md

 * [6.
 Statistical Tests](https://dataanalysis-datadayscontent.notebooks.azure.com/j/notebooks/6.%20IntroTests.ipynb)
 * [7.
 Linear Regression](https://dataanalysis-datadayscontent.notebooks.azure.com/j/notebooks/7.%20Linear%20Regression.ipynb)

-you can also clone the repository and use the contents in the jupyter notebooks.
+You can also use the jupyter notebook's contents by cloning the repository.